 “more and more helicopters, more noise.. more pollution..”

-Noise and volume of traffic is out of control, the peaceful river residential area i brought into, is now a noisy polluted stressful location. ..sit by the river opposite the heliport try and have a conversation, its impossible, try and work from home impossible..
+“Noise and volume of traffic is out of control, the peaceful river residential area i brought into, is now a noisy polluted stressful location. ..sit by the river opposite the heliport try and have a conversation, its impossible, try and work from home impossible..”

 “I am irritated by pilots keeping the engines running on the ground.
 The noise bounces off the flats opposite.
 Some pilots pass opposite my third floor flat.
 Others higher up.”